rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/EDA.md

+# Quantum Open Source Foundation project
+Hello world, this is my quantum open source project on building a quantum variational classifier using the heart attack dataset.
+This will be a series of blogs in the order of:

 # Exploratory Data Analysis

 Exploratory Data Analysis (EDA) refers to the critical prcess of performing initial investigations on a dataset so as to dicover patterns, spot anomalies, test hypothesis and check assumptions.